ischrot/ischrot.github.io/teaching/supervision_guidelines.md

 Here it is important that you are honest in this discussion.
 It's perfectly fine if your goal is not to write the best thesis ever and invest every second of your life into it.
 However, it *is* problematic if you state the opposite and the expectations of you and your supervisor hence mismatch.
 {:.note}

+In addition to that, you should discuss with your supervisor the plan for the [regular meetings][reg_meet] that you will have later on.
+This includes
+  - How often do you and your supervisor want to meet?
+  - What should you prepare for the meetings?
+  - What kind of feedback do you want/can you get from your supervisor?
+E.g., can you send text excerpts to your supervisor to get feedback on your writing style?

 Moreover, you *briefly* discuss the topic.
 I.e., depending on what you agreed on before and have communicated before:

 | You | Supervisor |